inverno-io/inverno-mods/inverno-configuration/README.md

 ### Static loader

-Dynamic loading is fine but it relies on Java reflection which induces extra processing at runtime and might cause unexpected runtime errors due to the lack of static checking.
+Dynamic loading is fine, but it relies on Java reflection which induces extra processing at runtime and might cause unexpected runtime errors due to the lack of static checking.
 This is all the more true as most of the time configuration definitions are known at compile time.
 For these reasons, it is better to create adhoc configuration loader implementations.
 Fortunately, the configuration Inverno compiler plugin can generate these for us.

 In order to create a configuration bean in an Inverno module, we simply need to create an interface for our configuration as specified above and annotates it with `@Configuration`, this will tell the configuration Inverno compiler plugin to generate a corresponding configuration loader implementation as well as a module bean making our configuration directly available inside our module.